marcinwiacek/pl1/project5_in_progress/readme.md

 2. no more funny while loops (Vivado 2023.2.2 can crash the whole PC during synth_design or cannot find end in while)
 3. no strings (not supported by Vivado with SV2005?)
 4. code should be testable on FPGA board (we simulate small RAM in this moment and in the future we will use DRAM)

+Notes:

+1. my project required changing -flatten_hierarchy from rebuilt to full in some moment (in Project Settings \ Synthesis)